Ross Miller (artist): Work

-Current work
+Site base work

-Current permanent public art installations include an interactive water fountain in Boston's Mission Hill Park; Falls Fountain in Festival Plaza, Auburn, Maine; LIttoral Way, a 0.5 mi pedestrian walkway for the Central Artery Tunnel Project; and a permanent installation called Harbor Fog, that is a motion sensor–activated fog, LED light and granite sculptural environment for the Rose Kennedy Greenway created as part of Boston's Big Dig highway project.
+Permanent public art installations include an interactive water fountain Falls Fountain in Festival Plaza, Auburn, Maine; LIttoral Way, a 0.5 mi pedestrian walkway for the Central Artery Tunnel Project; and a permanent installation called Harbor Fog, a motion sensor–activated fog, LED light and granite sculptural environment for the Rose Kennedy Greenway created as part of Boston's Big Dig highway project.
+Utilizing high pressure fog, an artwork called Calliope, is an immersive artwork for Carroll Plaza, Worcester, Massachusetts.
+User motion initiates an enveloping fog, sequenced RGBW LED lights, and a sound system to engage viewers in an atmospheric experience inspired by the Steam Calliope invented and patented in Worcester, Massachusetts in 1855.

 He is a designer for the Outdoor Classroom Pilot Projects, a series of experiential educational garden landscapes for Boston Public Schools and the Boston Schoolyard Initiative.